suryanshgupta9933/cloudstok-assignment/README.md

 - **Guardrails**: Prevents the agent from answering off-topic questions (e.g., coding, math).
 - **Observability**: Logs token usage and latency for every agent execution.
 - **Modern UI**: Built with Chainlit for a chat-like experience.
-- **Modular Architecture**: Clean separation of concerns with a `src/` layout and Client-Server split.

 ## Architecture